 - 1. Board Composition: The Board shall have seventeen voting members, including nine appointed seats: - a.
 One representative from the City of Santa Rosa, designated by the City Council. - b.
 One representative from the City of Petaluma, designated by the City Council. - c.
 One representative from the Sonoma County Board of Supervisors, appointed by that Board. - d.
-One senior management representative of the Sonoma County Department of Health Services, Human Services, or Probation Department as selected by the County Administrator.
-The representative may not be in the same Department nor have any reporting relationship to a County Department serving as the Lead Agency, Collaborative Applicant, or HMIS provider. - e.
+One senior management representative of a department within the County of Sonoma that has a direct connection to the homelessness system of care as selected by the County Administrator.
+The representative may not be in the same Department nor have any reporting relationship to a County Department serving as the Lead Agency, Collaborative Applicant, or HMIS Lead." - e.
 One representative from the northern region of the County, including Cloverdale, Healdsburg, and Windsor, selected by the City/Town Councils of those cities. - f.
 One representative from the Sonoma Valley, including the City of Sonoma, selected by the Sonoma City Council. - g.
 One representative from the western region of the County, including Sebastopol and Guerneville, selected by the Sebastopol City Council. - h.
-One representative from Rohnert Park and Cotati, selected by the City Councils of those two cities. - One representative of the largest homeless services agency, as measured by total number of shelter, transitional housing and permanent housing beds cataloged in the current CoC Housing Inventory.
+One representative from Rohnert Park and Cotati, selected by the City Councils of those two cities.

+i.
+One representative of the largest homeless services agency, as measured by total number of shelter, transitional housing and permanent housing beds cataloged in the current CoC Housing Inventory.